Transport in the United Kingdom: Road transport

 The road network in Great Britain, in 2006, consisted of 7596 mi of trunk roads (including 2176 mi of motorway), 23658 mi of principal roads (including 34 mi of motorway), 71244 mi of "B" and "C" roads, and 145017 mi of unclassified roads (mainly local streets and access roads) – totalling 247523 mi.

 Road is the most popular method of transport in the United Kingdom, carrying over 90% of motorised passenger travel and 65% of domestic freight.
 The major motorways and trunk roads, many of which are dual carriageway, form the trunk network which links all cities and major towns.
 These carry about one third of the nation's traffic, and occupy about 0.16% of its land area.

-The motorway system, which was constructed from the 1950s onwards, is stated by the British Chambers of Commerce to be, by virtually every measurement of motorway capacity, well below the capacity of other leading European nations, They give comparative figures for a selection of nations of (units = km/million population): United Kingdom 60, Luxembourg 280, Spain 225, Austria 200, France 185, Belgium 165, Denmark 165, Sweden 165, Netherlands 140, Germany 140, Italy 115, Finland 100, Portugal 80, Greece 45 and Ireland 30. although many other roads are of near motorway standard.
+The motorway system, which was constructed from the 1950s onwards.
 National Highways (a UK government-owned company) is responsible for maintaining motorways and trunk roads in England.
 Other English roads are maintained by local authorities.
 In Scotland and Wales roads are the responsibility of Transport Scotland, an executive agency of the Scottish Government, and the North and Mid Wales Trunk Road Agent and South Wales Trunk Road Agent on behalf of the Welsh Government respectively.
 Northern Ireland's roads are overseen by the Department for Infrastructure Roads (DfI Roads).
 In London, Transport for London is responsible for all trunk roads and other major roads, which are part of the Transport for London Road Network.